Brake Failure Lawyer – Auto Product Liability

 - Post-traumatic stress disorder

-Who is Liable for Defective Brakes?
+Who is Liable for Defective Brakes in a Brake Failure Lawsuit?

 If you have been involved in an auto accident caused by defective brakes, you may be wondering who is responsible for your injury.